tc39/proposal-intl-segmenter/README.md

 * `index` is the code point index immediately following the last found boundary.
 * `precedingSegmentType` characterizes the segment preceding the last found boundary.
 Some particularly important values are:
-  * For `word` granularity, "word" for letter/number/ideograph segments vs. "none" for spaces/punctuation/etc.
+  * With `word` granularity, "word" for letter/number/ideograph segments vs. "none" for spaces/punctuation/etc.
-  * For `sentence` granularity, "term" for segments with terminating punctuation vs. "sep" for those without it.
+  * With `sentence` granularity, "term" for segments with terminating punctuation vs. "sep" for those without it.

 ### Methods on %SegmentIterator%: